B.A. in International Studies

-A major in international studies for the B.A. degree consists of 44 semester hours, including Inst 101, 110, 111, 421, 422, 431, and three out of the following four: Inst 203, 205, 207, and 209.
-Students must take 9 hours at the 300 level or above in one geographic region and 9 hours at the 300 level or above in a single specialization module, 3 hours in an approved research methods course and 3 hours in a 300-level elective course approved for the major.
+A major in international studies for the B.A. degree consists of 44 semester hours, including Inst 101, 110, 111, 421, 422, 431, and three out of the following six: Inst 201, 203, 205, 207, 209, and 221.
+This must include the 200-level course corresponding to the student's regional concentration.
+Students must take 9 hours at the 300 level or above in one geographic region and 9 hours at the 300 level or above in a single thematic concentration, 3 hours in an approved research methods course and 3 hours in a 300-level elective course approved for the major.
 With the exception of certain students who have already studied for periods of a semester or more in their geographic region of concentration, all students must spend at least one semester in an approved study abroad program.
 Students exempt from the study abroad requirement are exempt from the Inst 110 and 111 requirements.

-A. Introductory course (3 credit hours) - one course Inst 101 Introduction to International Studies B. Core courses (9 credit hours) - three of the following courses, including the course corresponding to the student's specialization Inst 203 East Asia Inst 205 Europe Inst 207 Latin America Inst 209 Middle East C. Regional courses (9 hours) - three additional approved courses in one geographic region D. Thematic courses (9 credit hours) - 3 approved courses drawn from one of the following areas: Global economics and business International governance and politics Social and cultural identity E. Research Methods course (3 credit hours) - one approved course on social research methods F. Elective course (3 credit hours) - one additional course selected from upper-division courses approved for the major G. Intercultural Communication (2 credit hours, Z-graded) - two courses Inst 110 - Intercultural Communication: Pre-departure Inst 111 - Intercultural Communication: Re-entry H. Senior thesis (6 credit hours) - two courses Inst 421 Research Seminar I Inst 422 Research Seminar II I. OPI Language Proficiency Exam (0 credit hours, Z-graded) Inst 431 Oral Proficiency Interview
+A. Introductory course (3 credit hours) - one course Inst 101 Introduction to International Studies B. Core courses (9 credit hours) - three of the following courses, including the course corresponding to the student's regional concentration: Inst 201 African Studies Inst 203 East Asian Studies Inst 205 European Studies Inst 207 Latin American Studies Inst 209 Middle Eastern Studies Inst 221 Global Studies C. Regional courses (9 hours) - three additional approved courses in one geographic region D. Thematic courses (9 credit hours) - three approved courses drawn from one of the following areas: Global economics and business Global health International governance and politics Social and cultural identity E. Research Methods course (3 credit hours) - one approved course on social research methods F. Elective course (3 credit hours) - one additional course selected from upper-division courses approved for the major G. Intercultural Communication (2 credit hours, Z-graded) - two courses Inst 110 - Intercultural Communication: Pre-departure Inst 111 - Intercultural Communication: Re-entry H. Senior thesis (6 credit hours) - two courses Inst 421 Research Seminar I Inst 422 Research Seminar II I. OPI Language Proficiency Exam (0 credit hours, Z-graded) Inst 431 Oral Proficiency Interview

 Other Academic Requirements